 Ohisa Hiromuborn.Sept.
 19, 1986

 Born in Matsudo City, Chiba Prefecture.
 After graduating from the University of California, Berkeley, he joined ISID-AO, where he was tasked with operating the information systems of a major advertising agency, and then came to MIGM.
-His ambition is to build a new working society in which everyone is blessed with the chance to be highly productive and creative and lead a satisfying professional life.
+His ambition is to realize ways of living and working that boost productivity and creativity through collaboration and mutual trust in the workplace.

 Fukasaku Koki Jesusborn.Jan.
 4, 1985